 But the real enemy of log homes is not fire, it’s water.
 If we can keep the logs dry and well-ventilated they will last indefinitely.
 The best way to do this is with large overhangs on the roof.
 This gets back to having a proper cabin design to begin with, because this can be very hard to remedy later.

-Recommended overhangs by ILBA (International Log Builders Association) call for one foot of overhang for every eight feet of log wall height.
-If you have to replace your roof or open it up for insulation, consider adding longer eave and gable overhangs.
 In particular, structural insulated panels, or SIPs, are great for the large expanses of a typical cabin roof.
 Their rigid nature allows you to run them long to provide shade and protection for your logs and they provide excellent insulation and a tight roof shell.

 Every crack, joint and crevice must be sealed to maintain the air-tight and water-tight integrity of the log cabin and prevent water or bugs from getting into the spaces.
 It’s much cheaper and easier to prevent the damage than to face an entire log home restoration project simply because the proper building techniques were not followed in the first place.
-Proper cabin preservation would provide a barrier of protection for the logs themselves with a good log stain, sealant or finish that allows the wood to breathe naturally while resisting water penetration.

 Cabin repairs can be kept to a minimum by keeping mold and mildew cleaned from your logs using a mixture of bleach, water and TSP.
 Scrub your logs with this mixture and a soft brush, making sure to thoroughly rinse off and let dry for a day or two.
-Wash the entire cabin clean of dirt and cobwebs with a pressure washer, being careful to use a pressure setting not greater than 500 psi and use a pressure washer tip of 15° - 20°.
-For more details on cleaning the cabin see our page on cabin restoration.

 Being constructed of an organic material, log homes are a natural haven for bugs of all sorts.
 Left to themselves these pests can cause long-term damage to your logs and timbers and leave you with a costly cabin rehab.
 Here are some of the most common pests and what you can do about them: